gnh1201/welsonjs/README.md

 - <img src="app/assets/img/qiita-logo.png" height="30" alt=""/> Qiita - Knowledge-base about WSH environment
 - <img src="app/assets/img/RedSky-logo-web.webp" height="30" alt=""/> Redsky Software - PoC(Proof of Concept) of the CommonJS on WSH environment
 - Inspired by a small-sized JavaScript payload demonstrated by a cybersecurity related group.
-- Inspired to implement memory-based IPC utilizing Named Shared Memory in the bridge implementation between applications written in C++ and C#.
+- Inspired by the use of Named Shared Memory in an inter-language IPC implementation devised by an unidentified developer.
 - <img src="app/assets/img/Fediverse_logo_proposal.svg" height="30" alt=""/> Fediverse - Mentioned

 ## Related projects